OpenEvalProject/evals/manuscripts/elife-94948/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/94948/elife-94948-fig3-v2.jpg)

-**Figure 3.:** X. bocki harbors a marine Chlamydiae species as potential symbiont.In the phylogenetic analysis of 16S rDNA (ML: GTR + F + R7; bootstrap values included) the bacteria in our X. bocki isolate (arrow) are sister lo a previous isolate from X. westbladi.
+**Figure 3.:** In the phylogenetic analysis of 16S rDNA (ML: GTR + F + R7; bootstrap values included) the bacteria in our X. bocki isolate (arrow) are sister lo a previous isolate from X. westbladi.
 X. westbladi is most likely a mis-identification of X. bocki.

 To investigate whether the X. bocki-hosted Chlamydia might contribute to the metabolic pathways of its host, we compared the completeness of metabolic pathways in KEGG for the X. bocki genome alone and for the X. bocki genome in combination with the bacteria.
 We found only slightly higher completeness in a small number of pathways involved in carbohydrate metabolism, carbon fixation, and amino acid metabolism (see supplementary material), suggesting that the relationship is likely to be commensal or parasitic rather than a true symbiosis.

 A second large fraction of bacterial reads, annotated as Gammaproteobacteria, were identified and filtered out during the data processing steps.
 These bacteria were also previously reported as potential symbionts of X. bocki (Kjeldsen et al., 2010).
 However, these sequences were not sufficiently well covered to reconstruct a genome, and we did not investigate them further.

-## HGT into the X. bocki genome is low
+### HGT into the X. bocki genome is low

 Given the close association with bacteria, we were curious to see whether the X. bocki genome contains an elevated number of horizontally acquired genes.
 We did not find this to be the case.
 We were able to detect 56 potential horizontal gene transfer (HGT) events.
 Phylogenies generated using closest blast hits for each HGT candidate unveiled one of the 56 genes to be of chlamydial origin and thus likely originating from a bacterial contig.
 A number of HGT candidates appear to be of proteobacterial origin, coding for a functionally diverse set of proteins.
 In summary, 0.35% of the X. bocki genes we have identified might be horizontally acquired.
 See supplementary online material for alignments and gene trees.

-## A phylogenetic gene presence/absence matrix supports Xenambulacraria
+### A phylogenetic gene presence/absence matrix supports Xenambulacraria

 The general completeness of the X. bocki gene set allowed us to use the presence and absence of genes identified in our genomes as a source of information to find the best supported phylogenetic position of the Xenacoelomorpha.
 We conducted two separate phylogenetic analyses of gene presence/absence data: one including the fast-evolving Acoelomorpha and one without.
 In both analyses, the best tree grouped Xenoturbella with the Ambulacraria (Figure 4a).
 The analysis including acoels, however, placed the acoels as the sister group to Nephrozoa separate from Xenoturbella (Figure 4b).
 There are two explanations for this finding.
 The first would be that the Xenacoelomorphs are paraphyletic; that Xenoturbella is the sister group of the Ambulacraria and Acoelomorpha the sister group of Nephrozoa.
 Because many other studies have shown the monophyly of Xenacoelomorpha to be robust (Philippe et al., 2019; Cannon et al., 2016; Rouse et al., 2016; Srivastava et al., 2014; Philippe et al., 2011; Bourlat et al., 2006; Ueki et al., 2019), we do not think this a plausible explanation.
 The second explanation of this observation is that it is the result of systematic error caused by a high rate of gene loss or by orthologs being incorrectly scored as missing due to higher rates of sequence evolution in acoelomorphs (Natsidis et al., 2021).
 Under this second scenario, we consider it more likely that, of the two clades, it is the Acoelomorpha not Xenoturbella that are wrongly placed and that the position of Xenoturbella represents the more likely position of the entire phylum of Xenacoelomorpha.
 We note that under both scenarios the focus of our work, Xenoturbella, is the sister group of the Ambulacraria though the implied error suggests that using gene presence/absence may not be the ideal way to solve difficult phylogenetic problems.